KEY POINTS:

-Sometimes after an accident a car will be repairable, but that’s not always the case.
-The car may be damaged beyond repair, or an insurer may decide the cost of carrying out repairs is worth more than the insured value of the car itself.
+Sometimes after an accident a car is repairable, but that’s not always the case.
+The car may be damaged beyond repair, or an insurer may decide the cost of carrying out repairs is worth more than the insured value of the vehicle.

-In either situation, the car may be written off, meaning that instead of the vehicle being repaired, you may receive some form of insurance payout.
+In either situation, the car may be written off, meaning that instead of the vehicle being repaired, the owner could receive an insurance payout.

 What does it mean when a car is written off?

-When a car is written off by an insurer, it means it’s been damaged to the extent that it would either be unsafe to drive ever again, or uneconomical to repair.
+When a car is written off by an insurer, it means it’s damaged to the extent that it’s unsafe to drive, or uneconomical to repair.

-An insurer has a legal obligation (as defined in the Land Transport Rule: Vehicle Repair 1998) to cancel a vehicle’s registration if it deems that the car’s safety in terms of its drivability and performance has been compromised.
-This can include serious structural damage, or flooding.
+An insurer has a legal obligation to cancel a vehicle’s registration if it deems that the car’s safety, in terms of its drivability and performance, has been compromised.
+This can include serious structural damage, or damage by flooding.

 What happens when a car is written off?